dice-roller/documentation/docs/contributing/readme.md

 Thanks for helping out with the dice roller!

 The following is a set of guidelines for contributing to the library.
-They explain the process to get started, and ensure that the it's as easy as possible for people to work with the project.
+They explain the process to get started, and ensure that it's as easy as possible for people to work with the project.

 ## Code of Conduct

 Check out our [Code of Conduct](./code-of-conduct.md).

 ## I have a question

-Please use the [Github discussion board](https://github.com/dice-roller/rpg-dice-roller/discussions) to raise questions.
+Please use the [GitHub discussion board](https://github.com/dice-roller/rpg-dice-roller/discussions) to raise questions.

 ## How to contribute